 - Christmas is a Christian celebration in honor of the birth of Yeshua ben Joseph (Jesus).
 It is celebrated on Dec.
 25th.
 Often the evening before (Christmas Eve) a candlelight ceremony is held.

-- The true date of Jesus’ birth is most likely sometime during Spring.
-Some believe that the December date was chosen to replace the Jewish slaughtering of the lamb that occured that time of year.
+- Scholars indicate that the true date of Jesus’ birth is most likely sometime during Spring.
+Some believe that the December date was chosen to replace the Jewish slaughtering of the lamb that occurred that time of year.
 Others believe it was to take over the pagan holiday of Winter Solstice.

 - St. Francis of Assisi started the Christmas creche (manger) tradition in 1223.
 His nativity scene included baby Jesus, Joseph and Mary, shepherds, angels, wise men, live animals, as well as three midwives.
 Including midwives was standard until the 16th century when they were no longer included in the nativity.

 Native Americans celebrated Winter Solstice with songs, dancing, feasting, and a give-away.
 For many Native American tribes, solstice is the time for storytelling.
 The storyteller is often given a tobacco offering before telling the story.
 The storyteller would then take the tobacco outside and place it on the earth as a gift to the spirits of the story.
 In the Native American tradition I am most familiar with, the pueblo people of Northern NM, when giving gifts to nature spirits, they use either tobacco or corn meal.
 My personal preference is blue corn meal.